 - Higher Education Funding Council for England

 - Scottish Funding Council

 - British Pharmacology Society’s Integrative Pharmacology Fund (donors: AstraZeneca, GlaxoSmithKline and Pfizer)

 - Department for Business, Innovation and Skills

-This supports 4 major projects to build capacity in integrative mammalian biology in London at Imperial College and King’s College, and through 2 joint consortia between the universities of Manchester and Liverpool, and the universities of Glasgow and Strathclyde.
+This supports 4 major projects to build capacity in integrative mammalian biology in London at Imperial College London and King’s College London, and through two joint consortia between The University of Manchester and University of Liverpool, and University of Glasgow and University of Strathclyde.